 Welcome to Tawny Owls!

-Year 1 Tawny Owls' Newsletter – Summer Term April 2018
+Year 1 Tawny Owls Newsletter – Autumn September 2018 - Mrs Friday

 Helping your child at home

 We will be sending out letters to keep you informed of what is happening as it comes up so look out for these, and feel free to talk to staff if you have any questions or concerns.
-Please check and share our wonderful website where you will find copies of letters, OFSTED reports, photos and all the latest excitement!
+These can also all be found on our website.

 Thank you for your help and support in your children’s learning!

 There will be a sign-up sheet going up this week, on the class room door for individual parent meetings next Thursday 13th September giving an opportunity to meet with me and talk more about your child and answer any questions you may have.
 Do come and see me if you would like an alternative day or time.

 Finally, we love teaching your children so please bring them everyday as they can miss so much and attendance is monitored including late arrivals.
 Register closes promptly at 9:00 am.
 Please let the office know if you child can not attend and try to make appointments out of school hours where possible.